 According to the NRC’s Nutrient Requirements of Horses, a 500 kg (1,100-pound) mature horse requires 400 mg per day of Zinc.
 Requirements are higher for horses that are lactating or undergoing heavy work.
 Many horses do not obtain optimal amounts of this mineral from their forage and could benefit from supplementation.

 Zinc is commonly supplemented in balance with Copper because the two minerals compete for the same absorption pathway in the gastrointestinal tract.

 Directions for use must be carefully followed.
-Do not feed in association with other feeds containing selenium.
 Feeding vitamins other than vitamins A, D, E, riboflavin, pyridoine and thiamine to horses may not have a beneficial effect.

 12 months from date of manufacture.

 Ingredients: Oat Hulls, Monocalcium Phosphate, Salt, Whey, Calcium Carbonate, Magnesium Oxide, Yea-Sacc1026â„˘, Bioplex Zincâ„˘, Vitamin E, Biochromeâ„˘, Potassium Chloride, Sel-Plexâ„˘, Bioplex Manganeseâ„˘, Lysine, Ascorbic Acid, Bioplex Copperâ„˘, Allzyme SSFâ„˘, Choline, Biotin, Niacin, Methionine, Pantothenic Acid, Riboflavin, Thiamine, Vitamin A, Pyridoxine, Vitamin B12, Cobalt Carbonate, Vitamin D, Folic Acid, Calcium Iodate, Menadione.

 Contain added selenium at 12 mg/kg.
 No added iron.

 Per gram serving

 |Nutrients||Values||Units||Per 200 G|